Travelling in Laos: a 10-day Itinerary

 From Vang Vieng to Vientiane

 The journey to Vientiane takes approximately 4 hours by minibus, although it can be longer depending on traffic.
+If you opt for traveling by the new train, this time cuts down to just 2 hours to get to both city centers.

 Tip: There is also an international airport in Vientiane, so depending on whether your flight arrives into Vientiane or Luang Prabang, you can reverse this itinerary.